Pinheiros (São Paulo Metro)

 Pinheiros is a metro station on Line 4-Yellow of the Brazilian São Paulo Metro operated by ViaQuatro.
-Already completed, passengers may transfer without any fee to Line 9-Emerald of the CPTM.
+Already completed, passengers may transfer without any fee to Line 9-Emerald of ViaMobilidade.

 History

 Projected by the São Paulo Metro since the 1970s, the subway station Pinheiros was under construction from September 2004 until May 2011.
 It is the 62nd São Paulo Metro station.
 The Metro planned that almost 100,000 passengers were supposed to make the connection when the station would be concluded, what scheduled until mid-2011, according to the state government, which was accomplished with the opening of the station, on 16 May 2011.
 The station is located next to the Pinheiros Urban Bus Terminal.

 During the construction work of the station, in January 2007, it was registered the most serious accident in the history of the São Paulo subway.
 Great part of the access tunnel of the construction of the station fell apart, opening a crater of more than 80 m of diameter.
 Seven people died in the accident.
 Many condemned houses and many cars were swollen by the crater, including a micro-bus that was in the region during the accident.

 After it, the construction was kept on hold until May 2008.
 During this time, the opening schedule, originally estimated to the end of 2008, was delayed to 2011 or 2012.
 On 9 May 2008, it was announced that the official schedule would again be the beginning of 2010.
 This scheduling was delayed many times, and the Metro started to announce the conclusion as "until the end of 2010", estimate given by Governor Alberto Goldman in the second semester of 2010, besides they didn't announce dates as official.
 To accomplish this term, there was a change in the connection project between the CPTM and Metro stations, that, from an underground passage, it was substituted by an improvised catwalk.
 According to Metro employees heard by the newspaper Folha de S. Paulo in October 2010, talking about the ground instability occurred after the 2007 accident and had influence in the change.
 Metro denies any relation between the happening and the decision and cites the increase of the CPTM Line 9-Emerald demand, which came from 115,000 passengers per day in 2009 to 279,000 in 2010, what would obligate CPTM to operate in a restrict way in that track if there was an underground passage.